Date extended to apply for reimbursement of organic certification costs

 Certification assures consumers that products are produced by recognized organic methods.
 Certification enables organic producers and processors to label and sell their products with a federal organic seal.
 Such products typically command a higher price in the marketplace.

-Applicants who are working with the International Certification Services or the Organic Crop Improvement Association Chapter 1 should apply for reimbursement through their respective agency.
-These organizations reimburse most North Dakota organic producers.
+Applicants who are certified by International Certification Services or the Organic Crop Improvement Association Chapter 1 should apply for reimbursement through the certifier.
+These organizations certify most North Dakota organic producers.
 All other producers should contact Deanna Gierszewski at the North Dakota Department of Agriculture at 701-328-2191 or email@example.com.

 More information, including program guidelines and application forms, are available on the North Dakota Department of Agriculture website at https://www.nd.gov/ndda/marketing-information-division/organics/organic-certification-cost-share-program.